 The Supreme Court in Washington v.
 Glucksberg "recognized the real risk of subtle coercion in undue influence in the end of life situations...The risk of harm is greatest for the many individuals in our society whose autonomy and well being are already compromised by poverty, lack of access to good medical care, advanced age, or membership in a stigmatized social group."

 The Supreme Court in Vacco v.
 Quill upheld the right of the states "to prohibit intentional killing and preserving life; preventing suicide; maintaining physicians' role as their patients' healers; protecting vulnerable people from indifference, prejudice, and psychological and financial pressure to end their lives; and avoiding a possible slide towards euthanasia."

 The Hemlock Society in Oregon was successful in obtaining passage of a referendum on physician-assisted suicide in the state of Oregon in 1997.
-Washington (2008) and Vermont (2013) recently passed physician-assisted suicide.
+While five states - Oregon (1997), Washington (2008), Montana (2010), Vermont (2013), and California (2015) - now allow physician-assisted suicide, it is considered most controversial and rarely practiced in the United States.
 41 states outlaw the practice.

 1 Ashley B, DeBlois J, O'Rourke KD.
 Health Care Ethics: A Catholic Theological Perspective, Fifth Edition.
 Georgetown University Press, Washington, DC, 2006.

 2 Kubler-Ross E. On Death and Dying.
 MacMillan, New York, 1969.